jasminefloraa/Velozity-Dashboard/README.md

 ## About The Project

-**Velozity Dashboard** is a full-stack project management platform designed to simplify project and task management through a centralized dashboard.
+**Velozity Dashboard** is a full-stack project and task management platform designed to simplify project management through a centralized dashboard.

-The application provides role-based access for **Project Managers** and **Developers**, allowing teams to organize projects, manage tasks, control project access, and track work efficiently.
+The application provides role-based access for **Admins, Project Managers, and Developers**, allowing teams to organize projects, manage tasks, control project access, assign work, and track progress efficiently.

 > Built as part of a **Software Developer Internship Assignment**.